HAL9K000/Trophic_Flows/README.md

 * Run *I0.py*.
 The annotated graph (with trophic level of nodes, edge and node capacities automatically assigned) will be saved in the directory *"Machine_Readable_Data"*.

-* Next, similarly, change the assigned value to `self.string` in *Ford_Fulkerson.py* (under `__init__(self)`) to: self.string = "dilettante"
+* Next, similarly, change the assigned value to `self.string` in *Ford_Fulkerson.py* (under `__init__(self)`) to:

+      self.string = "dilettante"

 and execute.
 The output will similarly be saved in *.graphml* format to the *"Results"* directory.

 * To analyse the connectance in *dilettante* between trophic levels, run it through *ConnecFinder.py* having made the same changes to `self.string` in *ConnecFinder.py* as above.
 Make sure you run *I0.py* before this.

 * After having run *I0.py* and *ConnecFinder.py* (in that order) for *dilettante*, if you choose, you can make an artificial network based on the connectance data of *dilettante* by running *ArcNet.py*.
-By default, it will create an artificial network of 24 nodes, but you can modify this as you see fit by altering self.n = 24 under `__init__(self)` accordingly.
+By default, it will create an artificial network of 24 nodes, but you can modify this as you see fit by altering:

+      self.n = 24

+under `__init__(self)` accordingly.

 * *ArcNet.py* also provides a few pre-defined trophic configurations *(default number of trophic levels= 3)* for the artificially generated networks such as *Pyramidal* (represented by *'Tr'*), *Rectangular* (represented by *'Rect'*), *Diamond* (represented by *'Dia'*) and so on.
 Alternatively, you can choose your own node distribution and the number of trophic levels for the artificial network.
-The generated trophic network is outputted in .graphml format which can in turn be fed into *"Ford_Fulkerson.py"* for min edge and vetrex cut information.
+The generated trophic network is outputted in .graphml format which can in turn be fed into *"Ford_Fulkerson.py"* for min edge and vertex cut information.

 ## References: